AlirezaMousio/UniTorESGInsights/README.md

 - [Citation](#citation)
 - [License](#license)

+## Overview
+### An Interactive Human–AI Hierarchical Multi-Level System for Sustainability Report Paragraph-Level ESG Analysis
+An interactive human-in-the-loop system for hierarchical, multi-level analysis of sustainability report paragraphs, integrating AI-assisted workflows for PDF parsing, GRI–SDG framework relevance filtering, SDG/GRI topic alignment, disclosure quality assessment, and climate-related analysis.

 ## Architecture
 The UniTor ESG Insight System follows a hierarchical, multi-stage architecture designed for fine-grained ESG analysis of sustainability reports.
 The system is structured as a pipeline that integrates automatic annotation, hierarchical human validation, and downstream analytical modules to support multiple stakeholder requirements.

 The architecture is composed of four main layers:

 ### 1. Automatic GRI–SDG Annotation Layer
-This layer performs the initial transformation of raw sustainability report paragraphs into structured ESG-aligned data.
+This layer performs the initial transformation of raw sustainability report paragraphs into structured ESG-aligned data inspired by [1, 2].
 It consists of five sequential steps:

 1. Document segmentation
 2. Semantic preprocessing